7 Psychological Books Like Girl In Pieces

 Still Beating is one of the darkest books on the list.
 It’s a dark romance, not because of some of the things the characters have going on in their heads, but circumstances, everything.
 We have Dean and Cora, and they are longtime enemies.
 They don’t get along.
 However, Dean is marrying Cora’s older sister.
 They are engaged.
 So Dean’s always around, and they have to deal with each other.

-Then in the latter half of the book, when they are out, they both struggle to come to terms with what happened in their captivity.
-It is not only the trauma of being kidnapped and held hostage by a serial killer but what bond that was formed.
-That affects Dean’s relationship with his fiancee, Cora, and her sister’s relationship, as a whole messes up the situation.
+Then, in the latter half of the book, when they are out, they struggle to come to terms with what happened in their captivity.
+It is not only the trauma of being kidnapped and held hostage by a serial killer but also the bond that was formed.
+That affects Dean’s relationship with his fiancee, Cora, and her sister’s relationship, as a whole, messes up the situation.

 This book deals strongly with PTSD, depression, suicide, anxiety, and a large gamut of stuff that Dean and Cora both have to face.
 So it’s a satisfying journey to go on with the two of these characters, similar to the Girl In Pieces.